alphasaft/Micro/README.md

 }
 ```

 That may seem to work, but there is a problem.
 If we nest a arbitrary number of `verbose` blocks one inside another, we might expect any `+` inside to print out that much "Adding a and b !".
-In fact, it won't, because the `+` that gets used is the `+` of the innermost `verbose` macro that just prints it once.
-Luckily for us, the first `context` argument of macros has that `operators` field containing the reducers of the ambient operators.
+In fact, it won't, because the `+` that gets used is the `+` of the innermost `verbose` macro, that just prints it once.
+Luckily for us, the first `context` argument of macros has an `operators` field containing the reducers of the ambient operators.
 So we can change our implementation to this instead :

 ```js
 let verboseMacro = ({ ev, operators }, body) => {